dret/webconcepts/concepts/oauth-client-metadatum/jwks_uri.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/jwks_uri"
 title:         "OAuth Dynamic Client Registration Metadatum: jwks_uri"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: jwks_uri
 description: "Client's JSON Web Key Set document value, which contains the client's public keys.
 The value of this field MUST be a JSON object containing a valid JWK Set.
 These keys can be used by higher-level protocols that use signing or encryption.
 This parameter is intended to be used by clients that cannot use the \"jwks_uri\" parameter, such as native clients that cannot host public URLs."
 ---